aspecker/OTC-drug-tracker/README.md

     * keep track of their OTC medication use, with easy access to information about those drugs
         * set those medications to active or inactive, with data logged based on time of administration
     * search the open FDA api for the right OTC drug for you

+### March 26 - Integrating Files
+* the goal today is to have all the files integrated and working in a base functional level by EoD

 ### March 23 - Planning and Setup
 * Morning